LASER HAIR REMOVAL

 For best treatment results and the safety of our clients we ask that our clients keep their skin as light as possible when having laser treatments.
 If you are planning on having sun exposure – real or artificial – we ask that you wear an SPF of 45 or greater and cover the area from exposure if possible.

 Most clients describe the laser as a rubber-band snap, needle poke or zapping sensation.
 The actual treatment time is relatively short in duration and the discomfort of the laser only lasts while the treatment is being performed.

 Please be aware that if you do not feel a snapping sensation the settings are not appropriate or the hair color is not a candidate.
 General warmth means the settings are too low.

 The patented ChillTip™ located at the tip of the laser allows direct cooling before, during and after the laser light is transmitted.
 It actively draws off heat from the skin’s surface.
 Following your treatment, you may experience a sunburn-type sensation in the treated area for several hours.

-If the appropriate settings are reached and the hair is the appropriate color, there will be a period of little to no hair growth by the third week post treatment.
-Actual shedding time varies on the body area treated; ranging 2 to 4 weeks post treatment.
+If the appropriate settings are reached and the hair is the appropriate color, there will be a period of little to no hair growth by the third-week post-treatment.
+Actual shedding time varies on the body area treated; ranging from 2 to 4 weeks post-treatment.
 Averaged throughout the treatments, a 15-20% reduction is received during each session.